airplanedev/action-build-and-deploy/README.md

 By default, this Action doesn't need any further configuration.

-However, if you are building your own Dockerfiles using this Action then you may want to pass through build arguments.
-For example, to provide credentials for pulling down dependencies.
+However, if you are building your own Dockerfiles using this Action, then you may want to pass through build arguments.
+A common example is to provide credentials to pull down dependencies.
 You can do this with the `build-args` input:

 ```yaml
 - name: Upload Airplane Tasks